 Apprentices are rotated through the entire business during their first two years, and are introduced to Radan while learning design and programming.
 “They pick it up so easily – it’s very intuitive, easy to learn and easy to remember.”

 Greenfield are also pioneering the use of Radan’s logistics suite in the UK.
 “It allows us to take the raw demand from our ERP/MRP system and manage it in a number of ways,” says Gary Burnard.
 “The Order Manager and Material Manager functions help us interpret what’s needed to be done in the factory in a more efficient way.”

-The logistics suite was supplied by Radan’s Dutch subsidiary Radan BV, and provides the ability to organize components and procedures purely from a planning and manufacturing aspect.
+The logistics suite was supplied by Radan’s Dutch subsidiary Radan BV, and provides the ability to organise components and procedures purely from a planning and manufacturing aspect.
 Radan BV have been supplying Logistics products for many years.
-It is with that experience that Radan are currently in the process of utilizing this expertize to provide a global solution.
+It is with that experience that Radan are currently in the process of utilising this expertise to provide a global solution.

-And he says project nesting complements the logistics suite perfectly, by allowing them to select parts from different jobs and different customers, and nest them together for best sheet utilization.
+And he says project nesting complements the logistics suite perfectly, by allowing them to select parts from different jobs and different customers, and nest them together for best sheet utilisation.

 The company have used Radan since the arrival of their first CNC machine.
 “Then, as now, it was the market leader in sheet metal CAD/CAM software in the UK, and was the obvious choice for us.
 The 3D facilities were the best we’d ever seen for sheet metal, and the CNC programming was so simple and easy to pick up.”